vectorgrp/XCPlite/docs/TECHNICAL.md

 The existing A2L file is provided for upload to the XCP client or may be provided to the tool by copying it.

-As a side effect, calibration segment persistency (freeze command) is supported.
+As a side effect, calibration segment persistence (freeze command) is supported.

 ### Option 3: External A2L Update Tools